vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ## Drawbacks

-Why should we not do this?
+### Why should we not do this?

-- Preparing for Pipeline 2.0 implementation.
+This feature is a nice-to-have for users with large configuration files, but it is not required for any upcoming development.
+The new Pipelines feature can still function with a single configuration file, but it exacerbates the problem stated in the [pain](#pain).

-What kind on ongoing burden does this place on the team?
+### What kind on ongoing burden does this place on the team?

-- This only changes the configuration loading and therefore won't imply anything on Vector performance.
+Very little.
+This will have minimal impact to the Vector codebase.
+Configuration will be loaded and built in one step  before configuration is validated.
+I don't foresee this introduces any meaningful maintenance burden on the team.

 ## Prior Art